watson-developer-cloud/salesforce-sdk/README.md

     ant deployWatson
     ```

     By default, this will deploy all of the classes.
 To specify a service, use the `-Dservice` flag.
-Here is an example of just deploying the Conversation service:
+Here is an example of just deploying the Watson Assistant service:

     ```bash
-    ant deployWatson -Dservice=conversation
+    ant deployWatson -Dservice=assistant
     ```

     Valid service names are all services listed [here](https://console.bluemix.net/catalog/?category=watson) written as one word (e.g. Visual Recognition becomes visualrecognition).
 The parameter is case-insensitive.
 To deploy multiple services, just run the command again with the next desired service flag.